-This course will teach you the ability to skipper a keelboat of approximately 16 to 27 feet in length by day in light to moderate winds in different lake conditions.
-Knowledge of basic sailing terminology, parts and functions, helm commands, basic sail trim, points of sail, buoyage, seamanship and safety including basic navigation rules to avoid collisions and hazards will be taught.
-Preference will be given to students who have declared a concentration in Outdoor Leadership.
+An introduction to skippering a keelboat of approximately 16 to 27 feet in length by day in light to moderate winds in different lake conditions.
+Students will learn basic sailing terminology, parts and functions, helm commands, basic sail trim, points of sail, buoyage, seamanship, and safety (including basic navigation rules to avoid collisions and hazards).
+Preference will be given to students who have declared a concentration in outdoor leadership.

-OLP 126 BACKPACKING / 1 credit
+OLP 126 BACKPACKING / 1 CREDIT

-This course teaches the basics of backpacking.
-It will focus on appropriate gear, trip planning and logistics, risk management, and developing competence in basic backpacking/camping skills.
-Preference will be given to students who have declared a concentration in Outdoor Leadership.
+Basics of backpacking with emphasis on appropriate gear, trip planning and logistics, risk management, and developing competence in basic backpacking and camping skills.
+Preference will be given to students who have declared a concentration in outdoor leadership.

-OLP 128 ROCK CLIMBING / 1 credit
+OLP 128 ROCK CLIMBING / 1 CREDIT

-This course teaches the basics of rock climbing.
-It will focus on appropriate gear, knots, climb site risk management, trip planning and logistics, and developing competence in basic rock climbing skills.
-Preference will be given to students who have declared a concentration in Outdoor Leadership.
+Basics of rock climbing with emphasis on appropriate gear, knots, climb site risk management, trip planning and logistics, and developing competence in basic rock climbing skills.
+Preference will be given to students who have declared a concentration in outdoor leadership.

-OLP 130 SCUBA / 1 credit
+OLP 130 SCUBA / 1 CREDIT

-After taking this course you will be certified in a Self Contained Underwater Breathing Apparatus or SCUBA.
-This course requires knowledge development of SCUBA concepts from the classroom as well as dive techniques to be taught in the pool and finally check out dives with instructors in open water.
-Preference will be given to students who have declared a concentration in Outdoor Leadership.
+Upon completion of this course, students will be certified in Self Contained Underwater Breathing Apparatus or SCUBA.
+Students will learn SCUBA concepts in the classroom, dive techniques in the pool, and check out dives with instructors in open water.
+Preference will be given to students who have declared a concentration in outdoor leadership.

-OLP 150 OUTDOOR LEADERSHIP / 3 credits
+OLP 150 OUTDOOR LEADERSHIP / 3 CREDITS

-This course is designed for students to learn principles and practices of leadership in experiential education focusing on being an efficient, safe, and ethical leader.
-Students will share leadership duties in a 3 day/2 night outdoor experience with their peers putting their leadership skills gained to use in the outdoors.
+Principles and practices of leadership in experiential education with emphasis on being an efficient, safe, and ethical leader.
+Students will share leadership duties in a three day, two night outdoor experience with their peers putting their gained leadership skills to use in the outdoors.
 Prerequisite: Must have gone on at least two LEAP weekend activities and have written approval from instructors of those activities.

-OLP 205 Wilderness First Responder (WFR) / 3 credits
+OLP 205 WILDERNESS FIRST RESPONDER (WFR) / 3 CREDITS

-The WFR course provides the tools to make critical decisions in remote locations.
+Examination of the tools required to make critical decisions in remote locations.
 Classroom lectures and demonstrations are combined with realistic scenarios where mock patients will challenge the student to integrate learning.
-After course completion students are certified as Wilderness First Responders.
-This course will be offered in January before the spring semester, as a summer course in May, or a spring break course.
-Preference for admission into this class will be given to students who have declared a concentration in Outdoor Leadership.
+After course completion, students will be certified as Wilderness First Responders.
+This course will be offered in January before the spring semester, as a summer course in May, or as a spring break course.
+Preference for admission into this class will be given to students who have declared a concentration in outdoor leadership.

-OLP 210 Wilderness First Aid (WFA) / 1 credit
+OLP 210 WILDERNESS FIRST AID (WFA) / 1 CREDIT

-The WFA course provides the tools to make critical decisions in remote locations.
+Examination of the tools required to make critical decisions in remote locations.
 Classroom lectures and demonstrations are combined with realistic scenarios where mock patients will challenge the student to integrate learning.
-After course completion students are certified with a Wilderness First Aid certificate.
+After course completion, students will be certified with a Wilderness First Aid certificate.
 This course will be offered as a weekend course.
 Preference for admission into this class will be given to students who have declared a concentration in Outdoor Leadership.

-OLP 301 OUTDOOR LEADERSHIP INTERNSHIP\ / 1-3 credits
+OLP 301 OUTDOOR LEADERSHIP INTERNSHIP / 1-3 CREDITS